Travel to Panama’s Bocas del Toro on a Budget

 In general, the dry months from February to May and September to November offer the calmest ocean conditions.
 If you plan on snorkeling or scuba diving, these months will provide the best visibility.
 If you would rather surf, there will be better waves during the rainy months from December to January and June to August.

 Most tourists visit Bocas del Toro from December to March, with large numbers also visiting from June to August.
 If you want to avoid crowds and the higher price tag that comes with them, you should plan on visiting during the low seasons.
-You will save money by coming from April to May or October to November.

 wild parrots eating bananas